miliariadnane/blog/content/posts/2022/skaffold/skaffold-boost-your-productivity-while-building-on-k8s.md

     manifests:
       - k8s/*.yaml
 ```
-The configuration file contains two main steps: **the build phase** where we tell skaffold where to genreate the docker image and where to push it, and the  **deploy phase** is about how to deploy the app on k8s.
+The configuration file contains two main steps: **the build phase** where we tell skaffold where to generate the docker image and where to push it, and then  **the deployment phase** is about how to deploy the app on k8s.

 # Step 4: Deploy on Kubernetes
-To run our application in kubernetes we need to create a deployment object which will include the replicaset, and a service of type Loadbalancer(LB).
+To run our application in kubernetes we need to create a deployment object which will include the replicaset, and service of type Loadbalancer(LB).

-Create a kubernetes folder under the root of your project and within that create a deployment.yaml file with the below content :
+Create a kubernetes folder under the root of your project, and within that create a deployment.yaml file with the below content :
 ```yaml
 apiVersion: apps/v1
 kind: Deployment